- First impression with LLM powered coding assistant

 When I first used an LLM-based chatbot to generate test cases, I realized how powerful these tools could be.
 They can:

-• Translate requirements and expectations into BDD-style test cases, grounded in an existing step definition dictionary.
+- Translate requirements and expectations into Gherkin-style test cases, grounded in an existing step definition dictionary.

 With this capability, I believe that LLM-based tools have the potential to elevate test automation to an entirely new level, especially for the BDD community – where structured syntax like Gherkin provides the perfect foundation for AI-assisted generation, validation, and management of test cases.